cdwiegand/go-curling/README.md

 - Environment variable interpolation ("Variables" in the curl man page) is not supported
 - Command line arguments not listed as supported are not supported
 - You cannot merge "short form" arguments directly with their values, e.g.: `curl -darbitrary https://...` is not supported, you must use `curl -d arbitrary https://...`
-- `no-xxx` form arguments are generally not recognized, unless documented by default their positive version being true (e.g. `--no-fail` doesn't exist as `--fail` is not a default value, but `--no-compressed` does exist because by default HTTP requests permit compression as `--compressed` is inherently default and doesn't exist to turn "on")
+- `no-xxx` form arguments are generally not recognized, unless documented by default their positive version being true (e.g. `--no-fail` doesn't exist as `--fail` is not a default value, but `--no-ca-native` does exist because by default we load the native CA certifications from the underlying OS and so `--ca-native` doesn't exist to turn "on")
 - go-curling does not implement global vs scoped arguments - `-:` / `--next` are not supported

 Note that one thing that is now supported is that if you specify multiple URLs, you can specify multiple `-o` or `-D` values and go-curling will honor that, but if you specify more URLs than you have specified outputs, the extra URLs will be processed with the default value for the given flag (content output to stdout).